CarlosEAM/u-just-jump/README.md

 - The game has one simple goal: **collect all the coins**.

-- Make sure not to let the lava touch you or the level will restart.

 - Use the **left** :arrow_left: and **right** :arrow_right: *arrow keys* to **move**

 - Use the **up** :arrow_up: *arrow key* to **jump**

+- Don't let the lava touch you or the level will restart.

+- Enemies will take a live and restart a level when they touch you.

+- Land on top of the enemy to destry them!

 **NOTE:**